[UPDATED IN SEPTEMBER 2024]

 It is also near this square that we find one of the most beautiful buildings in Kuala Lumpur – Sultan Abdul Samad.
 The building dates back to the 19th century and was originally home to the offices of the British colonial administration.
 Today, it is a Malaysian governmental building.

 And crossing the Sultan Abdul Samad building, we come across the River of Life project.
 It is here that two rivers (the Klang River and the Gombak River) meet.
-The River of Life project was created in order to revitalize this area.
+The River of Life project was created to revitalize this area.
 Actually, the River of Life is one of the places to visit in Kuala Lumpur at night since there is a light and water show 🥰.

 » National Monument (Tugu Negara)